Birthday Party Alternatives for Preschoolers

 I think toddlers and kids pick up so much on the energy around them, so the hustle and bustle of a city can be pretty invigorating and stimulating for them.

-Or conversely, the serenity and spaciousness of an outing in nature would have also offered a great budget friendly no party birthday experience.
+Or conversely, the serenity and spaciousness of an outing in nature would have also offered a great budget-friendly no-party birthday experience.
 Any place that offers a sense of novelty and expansive energy is great for young kids.

 Video Chat with Non-Local Friends/Family